AndreaFan123/JS_fundamentals_in_30_days/Day-10-Functions-part-1/functions_part_1.md

 #### Hoisting

-Let's review a very important concept - **Execution Context**, a execution context is created when JavaScript engine runs our code, when it runs, it creates a **global execution context**, imagine global execution context is a huge hidden map, and JavaScript will draw(store) all the variables declare with `var` and functions in the map.
+Let's review a very important concept - **Execution Context**, an execution context is created when JavaScript engine runs our code, when it runs, it creates a **global execution context**, imagine global execution context is a huge hidden map, and JavaScript will draw(store) all the variables declare with `var` and functions in the map.

 In this phase, only function declarations are being stored in the map, not function expressions, but why?